rcky844/knowledge-handbook/Biology/Anatomy/Nutrition in humans/Balanced diet.md

+**Balanced diet** provides us with enough energy and nutrients for maintaining metabolism (including growth), muscle contractions when performing physical activities, and generating heat to keep the body temperature constant.

-The food pyramid is a guide containing a variety of food substances in the right amounts and proportions to help achieve a balanced diet.
+The **food pyramid** is a guide containing a variety of food substances in the right amounts and proportions to help achieve a balanced diet.

 ![[balanced_diet_diagram.webp|400]]

-**Balanced diet** provides us with enough energy and nutrients for maintaining metabolism (including growth), muscle contractions when performing physical activities, and generating heat to keep the body temperature constant.

 #### Factors influencing dietary requirements
-Dietary requirements (energy and nutrients) varies from person to person.

 1. **Age**
-   Children have a <u>higher metabolic rate</u> (stage of rapid development) and <u>lose heat faster</u> (larger surface area to volume ratio than adults).
+   <span style="color: lightgreen">Children have a higher metabolic rate</span> (stage of rapid development) and <span style="color: lightgreen">lose heat faster</span> (larger surface area to volume ratio than adults).
 As they have higher energy requirement per unit body mass, diet should include relative large amounts of energy-rich food.

 2. **Gender and body size**
-	- Males have larger body size and more muscle mass, resulting in a higher metabolic rate than females and requires more energy and proteins.
+	- <span style="color: lightgreen">Males have larger body size and more muscle mass</span>, resulting in a higher metabolic rate than females and requires more energy and proteins.
-	- Females need more iron to compensate for the iron lost each month in menstrual blood.
+	- <span style="color: lightgreen">Females need more iron</span> to compensate for the iron lost each month in <span style="color: violet">menstrual blood</span>.

 3. **Level of physical activity**
    People who perform heavy physical activities (e.g. construction worker, professional athlete) need a diet rich in carbohydrates and proteins.